turris-cz/user-docs/docs/basics/first-setup/simple-setup.md

     Web UI might become temporarly unavailable.
 That is part of normal process.
     Do not reboot your router, do not disconnect it from power supply.

-Once update finishes, you will be redirected to the new Foris Guide and guided through the rest of the setup.
+Once update finishes, you will be redirected to the new reForis Guide and guided through the rest of the setup.

 !!! tip